cezarmocanu/management/management-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.local.management-backend' is invalid and this project uses 'com.local.managementbackend' instead.
+* The original package name 'com.home.management-backend' is invalid and this project uses 'com.home.managementbackend' instead.

 # Getting Started